 Everyone is different, so it’s never a good idea to completely trust a generalized dosage for kratom — or any drug, for that matter.
 Listen to your body and increase or decrease the dosage according to how you feel after taking it.

 With that said, there are average dosage recommendations to help identify the ideal starting dose.

 Here are the generalized kratom dosages:

 - Low dose (1 – 5 g): this range promotes kratom’s stimulant, mind-based effects.

 - Medium dose (5 – 10 g): analgesic and anxiolytic properties become more evident.

 - High dose (10 – 15 g): heavily sedative, analgesic, and anxiolytic qualities are found at this high dose.
 Do not consume this amount of kratom if you’re unsure how your body will handle it.

-All drugs have side effects, and kratom is not the exception.
-Kratom’s side effects tend to be minor and are usually associated with more significant amounts.
-If you use kratom long-term and in higher doses, you might face more severe side effects.
+All drugs have side effects, and kratom is no exception.
+Kratom’s side effects are minor and usually associated with more significant amounts.
+You might face more severe side effects if you use kratom long-term and in higher doses.

 These are the most common side effects: